mariadb-corporation/MaxScale/Documentation/Protocols/Mongo.md

 u | document | The documents to apply.
 Currently _only_ a replacement document with only `<field1>: <value1>` pairs are supported. multi| boolean | Optional.
 If `true`, updates all documents that meet the query criteria.
 If `false liit the update to one document that meets the query criteria.
 Defaults to `false`.

-All other fields are ignored.
+All other fields are ignored, with the exception of `upsert` that if present with the value of `true` will cause the command to fail.

 ## [Query Plan Cache Commands](https://docs.mongodb.com/manual/reference/command/nav-plan-cache/)